ELC/finance-tools/README.md

 # Python Finance Apps

-This page is a compilation of different apps useful to manage personal finances.
+Welcome to ELC's Finance Tools Web App

+On the sidebar you can access the different mini web apps and simulators to play around.